MicroEJ/docs/VEEPortingGuide/architectureChangelog.rst

 - Fixed stop of the HIL Engine if Simulator was terminated before the connection is established.
 - Fixed load of the Mock classes in the classpath order (left-to-right).
 - Fixed the missing error check when loading an immutable file referencing an external object id (the ``importObject`` directive is required).
+- [Multi] Fixed the computation of object sizes.
+The 4-byte KF header was missing.

 SOAR
 ~~~~